 Analysis of the 216 nm region demonstrated a decrease in absorbance for γ-PGA sample groups when compared to the WPI0 control.
 This is significant as the 216 nm wavelength was chosen for the identification of γ-PGA.
 Therefore, should the results at 280 nm be due to overshadowing by the γ-PGA molecule then the same would be expected in the 216 nm region.
-However, the opposite is observed and the WPI0 control absorbance than the γ-PGA sample groups.
-Interestingly, the γ-PGA sample groups at 216 nm were to the counterpart results at 280 nm.
+However, the opposite is observed and the WPI0 control shows higher absorbance than the γ-PGA sample groups.
+Interestingly, the γ-PGA sample group measurements at 216 nm were in contrast to the counterpart results at 280 nm.
 For instance, the WPI-10 kDa γ-PGA hydrogel sample groups increase in absorbance at 280 nm but decreased at 216 nm.
 In the WPI-γ-PGA 700 kDa γ-PGA the WPI-γ-PGA 700, 2.5%, WPI-γ-PGA 700, 5% and the WPI-γ-PGA 700, 10% sample groups, contrasting results were observed at 280 nm and 216 nm.
 Additionally, the absorbance values for the WPI-1100 kDa γ-PGA sample group decreased with increasing γ-PGA concentration.
 However, at 216 nm the absorbance increased, as expected.
 Therefore, these results suggest that the γ-PGA MW influences the release of WPI native proteins.
 However, further investigation should be undertaken to determine the effect the enantiomeric ratio of the D and L isomers had on the results.
 It should be stated that results between 1 and 2 demonstrate less accuracy than those below 1 due to limitations suggested by Beers law.
 Therefore, the results taken at 216 nm could present a higher absorbance reading that expected.
-However, the results generated some linearity, potentially demonstrating the results.
+However, the results generated some linearity, potentially demonstrating reliability of the results.

 2.6.
 Mechanical analysis